Instance-JS/Instance/docs/proofs/A-Foundational-Theory-of-Everything.md

 4. **Spherical geometry emergence**: Actualized probability naturally forms minimum-energy (spherical) configurations
 5. **Quantum state closure**: Wave functions must be single-valued and normalizable, requiring the mathematical structure of $\mathcal{D}_P$

-**Why "5D" then?** Not because there are five spatial directions, but because the complete description of reality requires:
+**Why "5D" then?** Not because there are five spatial directions, but because 'reality' (or, more precisely, the existence of reality AS reality, and not UNDEFINED) requires:
 - 4 dimensions for where/when things happen (spacetime)
 - 1 dimension for how probable they are (probability)